Polyfrost/OneConfigLoader/README.md

 This repository contains the source code for early loading of [OneConfig].

 This below documentation is not intended for end users or consuming developers of OneConfig.
-Check out the [PolyFrost DocuMentation] instead.
+Check out the [Polyfrost Documentation] instead.

 ## Stage 0: Wrapper

-The Wrapper is the first entrypoint for OneConfig and is called as a tweaker class by the FML.
+The **Wrapper** is the first entrypoint for OneConfig and is called as a tweaker class by [LaunchWrapper] on `cc.polyfrost.oneconfig.loader.wrapper.OneConfigWrapper`.

-This causes the Wrapper to also be a standalone mod for downloading OneConfig, if that was needed.
+This causes it to also be a standalone mod for downloading OneConfig, however you should prefer using [OneConfig Bootstrap] for that purpose.

-The Wrapper checks the loaded forge version and attempts to load the loader corresponding to that version, by first downloading it, and then delegating to `cc.polyfrost.oneconfigloader.OneConfigLoader`.
+The **Wrapper** checks the loaded MinecraftForge version and attempts to load the **Loader** corresponding to that version, by first downloading it, and then delegating loading to `cc.polyfrost.oneconfigloader.OneConfigLoader`.

 ## Stage 1: Loader